c-blake/nio/db-bench.md

 The output here is pure binary in `outK.Nf` { not ASCII - bug|feature? ;-) }
-which must still be merged, but this is a sub-millisec calculation for this problem and retaining separation may be useful for follow-on/in context things.
+which must still be merged, but this is a sub-millisec calculation for this problem and retaining both/either separation and binaryness may be useful for follow-on/in context applications of the result.

 ### Post Script: Some other observations